By: David Weiss

 2. Indians trade Bartolo Colon to the Expos (2002 trade deadline)

 Prior to being big and sexy, Colon was a very good starter in Cleveland.
 However, the team was struggling and Montreal thought that if they could stay in the playoff race, it could save their franchise.
-They gave up minor leaguers Brandon Phillips, Grady Sizemore and Cliff Lee.
-While the Indians stupidly gave up on Phillips too early, Sizemore had four superb seasons for the Tribe.
+The Expos gave up minor leaguers Brandon Phillips, Grady Sizemore and Cliff Lee.
+While the Indians gave up on Phillips too early, Sizemore had four superb seasons for the Tribe.
 Lee won the 2008 Cy Young award.
 As a team the Indians nearly made the 2007 World Series.

 3. Orioles trade Erik Bedard to the Mariners (Prior to 2008 season)